miculan/miculan.github.io/_pages/teaching.md

 title: teaching
 description: Some courses I teach or have taught.
 nav: true
-nav_order: 41
+nav_order: 31
 ---
 ## Current courses
 - [Reti di Calcolatori (Computer Networks)](https://uniud.coursecatalogue.cineca.it/insegnamenti/2022/16019/2017/9999/128) at the BSc in [Computer Science](https://www.uniud.it/it/didattica/corsi/area-scientifica/scienze-matematiche-informatiche-multimediali-fisiche/laurea/informatica/corso/informatica) (Laurea in Informatica) at the University of Udine (2009/10 - current)
-- [Computer Network Security](https://uniud.coursecatalogue.cineca.it/insegnamenti/2022/19626/2020/9999/10644) at the MSc in [Artificial Intelligence & Computer Security](https://www.uniud.it/it/didattica/corsi/area-scientifica/scienze-matematiche-informatiche-multimediali-fisiche/laurea-magistrale/artificial-intelligence-cybersecurity/corso/artificial-intelligence-cybersecurity) (Laurea magistrale double degree) at the University of Udine - University of Klagenfurt (2020/21 - current)
+- [Computer Network Security](https://uniud.coursecatalogue.cineca.it/insegnamenti/2022/19626/2020/9999/10644) at the MSc in [Computer Science](https://www.uniud.it/it/didattica/corsi/area-scientifica/scienze-matematiche-informatiche-multimediali-fisiche/laurea-magistrale/informatica/corso/informatica) and at the International MSc in  [Artificial Intelligence & Computer Security](https://www.uniud.it/it/didattica/corsi/area-scientifica/scienze-matematiche-informatiche-multimediali-fisiche/laurea-magistrale/artificial-intelligence-cybersecurity/corso/artificial-intelligence-cybersecurity) (Laurea magistrale double degree) at the University of Udine - University of Klagenfurt (2020/21 - current)
 - *Network security* at the [Master in Intelligence and ICT](https://masterintelligenceict.dmif.uniud.it) (2018/19 - current)

-## Current PhD students
-- Davide Castelnovo, PhD in Computer Science, Mathematics and Physics, Cycle XXXV (2019-2023).
-Thesis title: *Fuzzy algebraic theories and M,N-adhesive categories*
-- Matteo Paier, [National PhD in Cybersecurity](https://cysec2022.imtlucca.it/), Cycle XXXVIII (2022-2025).

 ## Past courses
 In BSc courses